sohinim98/ShopifyCodingChallenge/README.md

 - Dark mode/Light mode toggle!

 ## Design principles and Best practices
-- Mobile-first design
+- Mobile-first approach.
+- Responsive design.
-- BEM methodology
+- BEM methodology.
-- Latest React Hooks best practices
+- Latest React Hooks best practices.
 - Data privacy - API keys stored in a .env file added to .gitignore (I shall be sharing this file with you along with my submission).